 Happy spring, my friends!

 It’s probably been warm and verdant for a while where you are.
 Here, we’re just on the cusp (though the temp was 33F this morning).
-Our grass is green, the daffodils and dandelions have sprung, and several of the trees have delicate new leaves.
-In a week or so, hopefully, everything will pop.
-(Please, God, Yahweh, Allah, Odin, Ra, Cernunnos, Danu, etc… don’t let it freeze overnight!
+Our grass is green, the daffodils and dandelions have sprung, and several of the trees have delicate new leaves, lime and chartreuse in shade, they’re so bright!
+In a week or so, everything will pop.
+(Please, God, Yahweh, Allah, Odin, Krishna, Ra, Cernunnos, Danu… don’t let it freeze overnight!
 I want our lilac tree in full bloom this year.)

 Daphne enjoyed her birthday on April 28th.
-She had a fabulous day at school where her classmates sang to her and made her cards and everyone enjoyed cupcakes.
+She had a fabulous day at school where her classmates sang to her, made her cards, and everyone enjoyed a cupcake.

-At home, we decorated the dining room in a spring and fairy theme, since lately she’s been into her little plastic garden figurines, and she enjoyed two more cupcakes that evening after we gave her our gift, a scooter.
+At home, we decorated the dining room in a spring and fairy theme, since lately she’s been into her little garden figurines.
+She devoured two more cupcakes that evening after we gave her our gift, a scooter.

 We also had a little party that Saturday, after her Grandma and Grandad arrived for their first 2026 visit from Texas.